Zeexuee/web_ent/README.md

 # User Management Database Setup

+hey read this first!
+Hey if u wondering why my code is f error , maybe u forget to make sure the SQL configuration is the same, don't ask questions, keep focusing!
 This project includes a basic user table schema for managing user data, such as names, emails, and passwords.

 ## 📋 Table Structure